petershin/liferay-learn/docs/dxp/latest/en/liferay-development/data-sets/data-set-views/data-set-view-filters.md

 ## Client Extension Filter

-Use Frontend Data Set Filter [client extensions](../../client-extensions.md) or deploy a [client extension from your workspace](../../client-extensions/working-with-client-extensions.md) to customize the filter experience and add new types of filters to your data set view.
+Use a Custom Filter [client extension](../../customizing-liferays-look-and-feel/using-a-custom-filter-client-extension.md) or deploy a [client extension from your workspace](../../client-extensions/working-with-client-extensions.md) to customize the filter experience and add new types of filters to your data set view.

 ![You need to have a Frontend Data Set Filter client extension to create the client extension filter.](./data-set-view-filters/images/01.png)